 Although weather conditions did not favour research on this pest in summer 2012, sufficient numbers were obtained to confirm its identity and the literature review revealed some useful background information.
-It looks as if pesticidal control may not be a viable option for a number of reasons including a possible lack of suitable actives, and the difficulties of targeting the mites in space and time.
-Cultural approaches may be a better option, but would require some forward planning.
+Sufficient mites were collected in September 2013 to undertake a small-scale acaricide trial.